 To inform agencies of OSC's automatic processing of the LLS payment and to provide instructions for payments not processed automatically.

-Payment will be processed in a separate check dated April 23, 2009 (Institution) and April 29, 2009 (Administration).
-There will be no direct deposit for this payment
+Payments will be processed in a separate check dated July 3, 2008 (Institution) and July 9, 2008 (Administration).
+There will be no direct deposit for this payment.

 Eligibility - PEF Employees

 Employees in graded positions (Grades 001-037) and NS (Grade 600) positions which are equated to grade are eligible for the payment provided the employee:

 - Is on the payroll on March 31, 2008 (Active, Paid Leave of Absence or on Workers' Compensation or Military Leave), in a BU05 position; and

 - As of March 31, 2008, has five (5) or more or ten (10) or more years of continuous service* at an annual salary equal to or greater than the Job Rate of the employee’s current grade; and

 - Did not receive an "Unsatisfactory" evaluation during the rating period January 1 to December 31, 2007.
 Employees who were not rated during this period will receive the payment.

 *Continuous service, as used in determining eligibility for the LLS payment, is paid service (including part-time annual-salaried service, paid Military Leave and Sick Leave at Half Pay) or time on Workers' Compensation Leave or Military Leave without Pay.

 For employees with an Increment Code of 2003 or 0210